danielcbit/apcctrl/doc/manual/manual.rst

 Platforms and Versions
 ~~~~~~~~~~~~~~~~~~~~~~

-Apcupsd supports USB UPSes on Solaris 10 and higher.
+apcctrl supports USB UPSes on Solaris 10 and higher.
 Both x86 and
 SPARC platforms are supported.

-Building Apcupsd with USB
+Building apcctrl with USB
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Some specific packages are necessary when building Apcupsd with USB support on Solaris.
-You must install the ``SUNWlibusb`` and ``SUNWlibusbugen`` packages **BEFORE** attempting to build Apcupsd.
+Some specific packages are necessary when building apcctrl with USB support on Solaris.
+You must install the ``SUNWlibusb`` and ``SUNWlibusbugen`` packages **BEFORE** attempting to build apcctrl.
 These packages can be found on the Solaris installation CDROMs and should be installed with the ``pkgadd`` utility.